If God is so good, why do bad things happen?

-The question that everyone ponders, however silently, at one point or another.
+This question is one that many of us face, however silently, at some point or another.
 I know I certainly have.
-It is especially prevalent right now, in a time where tragedy and heartbreak seem to be at an all-time high.
+It is especially prevalent right now in a time where tragedy and heartbreak seem to be at an all-time high.
 We watch others hurt, we experience our own pain, and doubt clouds the concept of a good God.

 “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”
 John 16:33